huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-true-transformation-begins-with-a-mental-shift.md

 ---

+It’s not the load that breaks you down, it’s the way you carry it.

+---

 The ability to choose one thought over another is superpower—one shift in our thoughts can completely change how we feel.

 ---